nowimseeingcashflow/nowimseeingcashflow/README.md

-- 👋 Hi, I’m @nowimseeingcashflow
+- 👋 Hi, I’m Kim Jimin
-- 👀 I’m interested in nothing
+- 👀 I’m interested in FE, BE, etc..
-- 🌱 I’m currently learning Go, C++, Python
+- 🌱 I’m currently learning Go, C++, React, Next.js

-- 💞️ I’m looking to collaborate on military
-- 📫 How to reach me - IG, Naverblog
+- 📫 How to reach me
+  - happyphjm1@naver.com
+  - IG @gemini.aqr

 <!---
 nowimseeingcashflow/nowimseeingcashflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.